Eereenah/raytracing/README.md

 # Raytracing
-simple raytracing implementation in python
+Simple raytracing implementation in python

 ## Implementation Details
 * Implementation is based on Phong Lighting Model